 - Waitrose sometimes has it ready grated in jars, but it probably isn’t as good.

 Basically, you need to find a bottarga dealer.
-I was talking with Anglo Italian chef Joe Hurd about where to score it: he has a bottarga bloke who fishes lumps of it out of his backpack when persuaded to with the help of several glasses of vino.
+I was talking with Anglo Italian chef Joe Hurd about where to score it: he has his own personal bottarga bloke who can be persuaded to fish lumps of it out of his backpack with the help of a few glasses of vino.

-I have several versions of this super simple recipe. it’s as easy as opening a jar of pesto.
+I have several versions of this super simple recipe. it’s as easy as opening a jar of pesto: grate or thinly slice it on your pasta and it’s done.

 Spaghetti with grated bottarga, butter, parsley, black pepper and lemon juice